 While the foreclosure process is not an ideal situation for the home’s previous owners, it can be a way to find a home at a much lower price than you would find in a traditional sale.

 However, with the opportunity for reward, there is also a risk.
-In this blog post, we’ll let you know what to expect when buying foreclosures in North Carolina & New Jersey!
+In this blog post, we’ll let you know what to expect when buying foreclosures in The USA!

 While the number of foreclosures has leveled off a bit, there are still many to be found all across the country.
 More and more people have caught the investing bug thanks to increased media coverage on channels like HGTV.
 But before you go diving into foreclosure investing, there are a few things you should know.